 Pascale Déry holds a bachelor’s degree in Journalism from the Université de Montréal and a master’s degree in Political Science and International Law from the Université du Québec à Montréal.
 After a brief stint on the TQS television station, she spent over 15 years as a journalist and news anchor with TVA and LCN.
 Over the years, she put together hundreds of interviews with major actors from the political, economic, sporting, social, and cultural scenes.
 Her last two years of work in television were devoted to investigative journalism for the J.E. television show.
 During her career, Pascale hosted several debates and discussion forums in CEGEPs and universities as well as several charity benefit events.
 She joined the MEI team in February 2016.

 Patrick Déry holds a bachelor of law degree and a certificate in journalism from Laval University.
-He developed his own retail business for nine years before selling it to devote himself to journalism.
-He was deputy editor-in-chief of Trente, the magazine of the Fédération professionnelle des journalistes du Québec, from 2006 to 2011.
-He also worked as a copy editor for Le Journal de Montréal, the Métro newspaper, and La Presse, where he managed the editorial pages from 2013 to 2015.
+He developed his own retail business for nine years before selling it to devote himself to journalism for another ten years.
+He notably managed the editorial pages of La Presse from 2013 to 2015.
 He has a particular interest in health care and education public policy, and in small businesses.
 He joined the MEI team in January 2017.

 David Descôteaux holds a master’s degree in political science and a bachelor’s degree (economics major) from the Université de Montréal.
 From 2010 to 2013, he was a business columnist for the TVA network and the Journal de Montréal and Journal de Québec newspapers.
 A freelance journalist specializing in economics from 2005 to 2009, he published many articles in various media, and also worked as a journalist for the CBC.
 David Descôteaux won the 2008 Magazines du Québec’s Best New Magazine Writer Award, and the 2007 Caisse de dépôt et placement du Québec / Merrill Lynch Economic and Financial Journalism Award.
 He worked as a researcher for the Montreal Economic Institute from March 2009 to November 2010, during which he wrote a column for the Metro newspapers, published in Montreal and in various cities across Canada.
 Columns that earned him a finalist spot in the opinion category of the Judith-Jasmin prize in 2010.